Vietnam under Chinese rule: Tang dynasty

+A campaign against the local population in Annan was conducted from 874 to 879.
+In 877, troops deployed from Annan in Guangxi mutined.
+In 880, the army in Annan mutinied, took the city of Daluo, and forced the military commissioner Zeng Gun to flee, ending de facto Chinese control in Vietnam.

 Historiography

 French historiography

 The historiography of Vietnam under Chinese rule has had substantial influence from French colonial scholarship and Vietnamese postcolonial national history writing.
 During the 19th century, the French promoted the view that Vietnam had little of its own culture and borrowed it almost entirely from China.
 French scholars and officials did this to justify European colonial rule in Vietnam.
 By portraying the Vietnamese as merely borrowers of civilization, the French situated themselves in a historical paradigm of bringing civilization to a backwards region of the world.
 French scholar Léonard Aurousseau argued that not only did Vietnam borrow culturally and politically from China, the population of Vietnam was also directly the result of migration from the state of Yue in China.
 This line of thought was followed by Joseph Buttinger, who authored the first English language history book on Vietnamese history.
 He believed that to fight off the Chinese, the Vietnamese had to become like the Chinese.

 Adrien Launay, historian of the Missions-Étrangères, characterized the Vietnamese as copiers of Chinese civilization who made no discernible improvements in either the arts or the sciences.
 Other scholars such as Eliacin Lurô and Paul Ory espoused the same view that Vietnamese society was a poor man's version of China.
 This narrative was modified to an extent by individuals such as Camille Briffaut, who proposed that the Vietnamese successfully adapted Chinese institutions to expand their territory south and west.
 On 20 January 1900, the École Française d’Extrême Orient (EFEO) was created as the academic arm of the French colonial state, and its Orientalists later challenged this framework because they considered the association with China to be detrimental to French colonial interests.
 Louis Finôt, first director of the EFEO, offered an alternative policy that engaged in "discovering the origins, explaining the anomalies, and justifying the diversity" of the Indochina colonies.
 Eventually the EFEO developed a model of Southeast Asia characterized by the influence of Hinduism, however Vietnam did not fit this model neatly and had a more ambivalent relationship to it.